FraPagano/Monza-Circuit-Mobile-Robot-Simulator-/README.md

 </p>

 Thanks to the `compute_min(int imin, int imax, float ranges[])` function I could extrapolate the lowest distances among each span and therefore I could also let the robot make decisions based on the minimum distances.
 The velocity managing  was done through the `geometry_message::Twist` message.
-The fields *linear* and *angular* have been used to modify the linear and angular velocity of the robot, while the fields *x* and *z* define orientation axis on which the speed is considered.
+The fields *linear* and *angular* have been used to modify the linear and angular velocity of the robot, while the fields *x* and *z* define orientation axis on which the velocity is considered.
 Finally, the message is published.
 	Arguments:
 			1.	`min_left` (float): minimum distance from the wall on the left of the robot;
 			2.	`min_right` (float): minimum distance from the wall on the right of the robot;